 - There are no federal policies restricting indoor use of e-cigarettes other than policies in individual federal buildings or properties.

-- Thirteen states and 752 municipalities have expanded their smoke-free air laws to also prohibit e-cigarette use in places where cigarette smoking is prohibited.
+- 22 states and 970 municipalities have expanded their smoke-free air laws to also prohibit e-cigarette use in places where cigarette smoking is prohibited.

-- There are few federal restrictions on the marketing of e-cigarettes, and unlike traditional cigarettes, e-cigarettes can be advertised on television and radio.
+- There are few federal restrictions on the marketing of e-cigarettes, and, unlike traditional cigarettes, e-cigarettes can be advertised on television and radio.

 - The FDA deeming regulation, effective Aug.
-10, 2018, established a nicotine warning label that must appear on all tobacco products, including e-cigarettes: “WARNING: This product contains nicotine.
-Nicotine is an addictive chemical.”
-The warning label must comprise 30 percent of the two principal display panels and be in a large, legible font.
+10, 2018, established a nicotine warning label that must appear on all tobacco products, including e-cigarettes: WARNING: This product contains nicotine.
+Nicotine is an addictive chemical.
+The warning label must comprise 30% of the two principal display panels and be in a large, legible font.

 - The Child Nicotine Poisoning Prevention Act of 2015 requires the Consumer Safety Product Commission to establish requirements for child-resistant packaging for e-cigarettes and e-liquids.
-The law, passed before the deeming regulation gave the FDA authority over e-cigarettes, maintains the agency’s ability to regulate such packaging.
+The law, passed before the deeming regulation gave the FDA authority over e-cigarettes, maintains the FDA’s ability to regulate such packaging.
 The FDA has indicated that it will also issue regulations requiring child-resistant packaging for e-cigarettes and e-liquids, but has not yet done so.